Artist Statement

 I fondly remember my first “plein air” experience when I was 11 or so sitting in the backyard drawing some trees with pen and ink and then adding watercolor.

-Later when in undergrad school, the subjects changed to the figure , still life and interiors and the medium was oil paint. drawings were done with charcoal or pencil.
+Later when in undergrad school, the subjects changed to the figure, still life and interiors and the medium was oil paint.
+Drawings were done with charcoal or pencil.

 In grad school my focus was still life but toward the end of my last semester, my studio mate asked me one day if I would like to go paint outdoors.
-This was my first return to outdoor work since childhood and since that idyllic day sitting on a curb painting, I have been working outdoors. painting plein air and allowing it to expand has sustained me since that time and continues to evolve.
+This was my first return to outdoor work since childhood and since that idyllic day sitting on a curb painting, I have been working outdoors.
+Painting plein air and allowing it to expand has sustained me since that time and continues to evolve.

 Working outdoors is a challenge in so many ways.

-The physical…the weather with wind, heat, cold, rain, mud, sun, insects, small animals, lots of distractions not to mention the whole painting process attempting to get hold of something true and to follow through. initially.
+The physical…the weather with wind, heat, cold, rain, mud, sun, insects, small animals, lots of distractions not to mention the whole painting process attempting to get hold of something true and to follow through initially.
 Many years ago, I would only paint landscapes on site.
 I wanted to observe nature rather than attempt to depend on memory or photos.
-What developed gradually was the ability to continue working after I returned from the landscape subject..it happened unconsciously, as did other parts of the process of painting outdoors which taught me so much about problem solving. having the challenge of ever changing light, visual memory became imperative. a faster, more condensed process, seeing and drawing skills at the ready, but most of all, learning to simplify without losing the essential information.
+What developed gradually was the ability to continue working after I returned from the landscape subject..it happened unconsciously, as did other parts of the process of painting outdoors which taught me so much about problem solving.
+Having the challenge of ever changing light, visual memory became imperative.
+A faster, more condensed process, seeing and drawing skills at the ready, but most of all, learning to simplify without losing the essential information.

 Then I stumbled upon “my pond”...